riceissa/breathing/doc.md

 would feel closer to suffocation than if the person pos- sessed normal bicarbonate buffering capacity." [@breathingdisordersbookchapter4, p.
 68-69] Specifically, i don't think it's the lower bicarbonate that is the problem, it's the lowered CO~2~. i think the literature is very misleading about this point and they all keep repeating the same mistaken thing, and none of them actually provide a mathematical model of this.

+"Thus the chronic hyperventilator's pH regulation is finely balanced: diminished acid (the consequence of hyperventilation) is balanced against the low level ofblood bicarbonate maintained by renal excretion.
+In this equilibrium small amounts of over- breathing induced by emotion can cause large falls of carbon dioxide (PC2o) and, consequently, more severe symptoms.
+In other words, the chronic hyper- ventilator lives closer to the threshold for hypocapnia than the normal person." <https://web.archive.org/web/20230127113032/https://buteykoclinic.com/docs/hyperventilation%2Ba%2Btherapists%2Bpoint%2Bof%2Bview_1401456256.pdf> -- another example of a paper seemingly getting this wrong.

 for advanced buteyko practitioners however, my current guess is that their PCO~2~ levels are normal (40--45\ mmHg). so now, how do we explain how they can hold their breaths for so long? i think some other factors are at play here including: